jarekj71/salbec/README.md

 To use code as python library add your destination to system path.
 Gui mode does not require it.

-If use virtual environment, change shebang #!/usr/bin/python in startgui file to your venv path
+If use virtual environment, change shebang #!/usr/bin/python in startgui file to your virtual environment path

 To run the software just enter salbec directory, open the terminal and type ./startgui